 The no. 1 C919 made its maiden flight in May 2017, deploying the O-Duct thrust reverser during the jetliner’s first landing – demonstrating its performance from the start-up of flight testing.
 For the aircraft’s test and certification flights, personnel from MRAS were stationed at several locations in China.

 In September 2022, the C919 jetliner was issued its airworthiness type certification by the Civil Aviation Administration of China (CAAC), with the initial delivery occurring in December 2022 to China Eastern Airlines.
 With commercial service targeted in the Spring of 2023, this milestone C919 is configured with 164 seats in a two-class cabin layout.

 Passport and the Bombardier Global 7500/Global 8000

-Nexcelle subsequently was selected to provide the nacelle and thrust reverser for GE’s new integrated powerplant, named Passport, which will power the new Bombardier Global 7000 and Global 8000 business jet aircraft.
+Nexcelle subsequently was selected to provide the nacelle and thrust reverser for GE’s new integrated powerplant, named Passport, which powers the new Bombardier Global 7000 and Global 8000 business jet aircraft.